Students applying to attend the Irish Archaeology Field School (hereafter IAFS) field school agree to the following terms and conditions**:

 - to be offered a comprehensive orientation program to help you settle into the field school

 - to benefit from a research-informed teaching experience that will prepare you for required assignments

 - to be given timely and appropriate feedback on your academic performance

 - to be given the opportunity to provide formal feedback following your time with IAFS

 - that staff will be courteous and professional at all times

 Failure to comply

-Students in violation of the code of conduct will be expelled from the programme at the instructor’s discretion.
+Students in violation of the code of conduct may be expelled from the program, at the Director’s discretion.
 In the event a student is expelled, the student is not eligible to receive a refund of any of the fees paid to the IAFS.

-Expelled students will not be permitted to participate in any programme activity or be entitled to any programme benefits.
+Expelled students will not be permitted to participate in any program activity or be entitled to any program benefits.
 Furthermore, the student will be responsible for any additional costs incurred for lodging and transportation once expelled.

 The Irish Archaeology Field School, its employees and agents, act only as agents in operating this program and are not liable for any loss, delay, injury, or damage to person or property resulting from any cause beyond the control of the operating agents.
 The operating agents reserve the right to alter this program at their discretion without prior notice to students.
 The program directors reserve the right to refuse to retain any person as a member of this program, in which case no refund is made.
 No refunds are possible for service not used by students after the program is in operation.
 Any additional expense resulting from illness, accident, natural disasters, wars, strikes, riots, acts of governments, improper passports, visas or necessary travelling documents, or from any conditions whatsoever beyond the control of the operating company are to be borne by the individual student.